 - "Evaluating Taxonomies" keynote talk and "Taxonomy Workshop" by Joseph Busch at the annual Ingeniux User Conference in Seattle, WA on Thursday, September 25, 2014.

-- "Navigation vs. Backend Taxonomies: Robert Wood Johnson Foundation (RWJF) Case Study" with Ari Kramer, Communications Officer, Robert Wood Johnson Foundation, Joseph Busch, Founder and Principal, Taxonomy Strategies, and Ben Licciardi, Analyst, Project Performance Company at Taxonomy Bootcamp in Washington, DC on November 4, 10:15-11:45 AM.
+- "Making the Main Thing the Main Thing: Robert Wood Johnson Foundation (RWJF) Case Study" with Ari Kramer, Communications Officer, Robert Wood Johnson Foundation, Joseph Busch, Founder and Principal, Taxonomy Strategies, and Ben Licciardi, Analyst, Project Performance Company at Taxonomy Bootcamp in Washington, DC on November 4, 10:15-11:45 AM.

 - "Changing from a Hierarchical Classification to a Faceted Taxonomy: American Physical Society (APS) Case Study" with Dr. Arthur Smith, Lead Data Analyst, APS Journal Information Systems, Joseph Busch, Founder and Principal and Vivian Bliss, Senior Analyst, Taxonomy Strategies at Taxonomy Bootcamp in Washington, DC on November 4, 1:00-2:00 PM.